andrewKOwong/mixedconclusions/content/blog/clps_survey_vars/index.md

 - In the question text fields, some words contain line-breaking hyphens.
 I removed these hyphens, as I felt they would not be useful if the question text needed to be displayed elsewhere.
-- There is occasional inconsistent dashs/hyphens (e.g. spaces before or after dashs).
+- There are occasional inconsistent dashs/hyphens (e.g. spaces before or after dashs).
 I left these as is.
 - The survey variables `PUMFID` and `WTPP` have no answer categories.
-However, my extraction function depended on the "Answer Categories" heading to locate where the boundary of the source field was.
+However, my extraction function depended on the "Answer Categories" heading to locate where the boundary of the "source" field was.
   These survey variables didn't actually have data in the source field, so rather than rewrite the function, I just added these as check conditions in the main loop to handle them.
 - The survey variable `VERDATE` has no answer categories, as it just has a date in the code column.
-  This would cause `AssertionErrors` in my extraction functions, so I just handled it with a check condition in the main loop.
+  This would raise `AssertionErrors` in my extraction functions, so I also handled it with a check condition in the main loop.